MichaelBHerman/ReactWorksheet/README.md

-Each exercise will require the creation of a new component.
-Each component file should be created
-#Worksheet with React js exercises.
+This is a worksheet with exercises to introduce React JS.

 Each exercise will require the creation of a new component.
 Each component file should be created inside of a components folder within your exercise React project.
 Once the component is created,